 Native Plant Re-establishment

 Impacts of prior land use have left many areas with fewer plant species than they historically contained.
-Reintroducing native plant diversity through plantings can restore the health of ecosystems by providing food and habitat upon which native wildlife depend.
+Reintroducing native plant and increasing plant diversity help to restore the health of ecosystems by providing food and habitat upon which native wildlife depend.

 Muskego has established over 150 acres of prairie and wetland plantings utilizing a diversity of plant seed from native, local (southern Wisconsin) origin.
 Woodland areas have also been improved through planting of trees, shrubs, and wildflowers.